wenbang24/spotify-turntable/README.md

 ![image](img/wiring.png)

 ## Setting Up
-(will actually figure this out when I get the parts)
+(will refine this when I get the parts)
 1. Get your Spotify API credentials by creating an app on the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/applications).
 You will need the Client ID and Client Secret.
 2. Clone this repository:
     ```bash